Best Practices

 ...

 This creates a component version for the current build.
-Additionally, a transport archive may be created or the component version along with the built container images may be uploaded to an OCI registry, etc.
+Additionally, a CTF archive can be created or the component version along with the built container images can be uploaded to an OCI registry, etc.

 More documentation is available here.
 A full example can be found in the sample Github repository.